viniciosanacleto/Porto/README.md

 - An Action MAY retrieves data from Tasks and pass data to another Task.
 - An Action MAY call multiple Tasks.
 (They can even call Tasks from other Containers as well!).
 - Actions MAY return data to the Controller.
-- Actions SHOULD NOT return a response. (the Controller job is to return a response).
+- Actions SHOULD NOT return a response. (the Controller's job is to return a response).
 - An Action CAN call another Action (but it's recommended not to do that).
 - Actions are mainly used from Controllers.
 However, they can be used from Events, Commands and/or other Classes.
 But they SHOULD NOT be used from Tasks.
 - Every Action SHOULD have only a single function named `run()`.